borjasotomayor/icpc-midcentral-usa-website/_sources/contest/notes.rst.txt

 containing the ``main`` method.
 Caution:  This is not the file name but the class name.
 If your file hello.java has the class ``hello`` containing your ``main`` method, you indicate that the Main Class is just ``hello``.
-If you misspell this (including incorrectly locating a class with a package declaration), you will get a compiler error saying tyou have an "Unknown mainclass".
+If you misspell this, you will get a compiler error saying you have an "Unknown mainclass".

 How does Kattis handle a submitted program?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~